 On June 26, 2016, Porter performed on the Pyramid Stage at the 2016 Glastonbury Festival.

-Neil McCormick said: “This middle-aged jazzer may be the weirdest pop star on the planet, but he's refreshing this style, because the most important organ for musical appreciation should always be the ears.
-And Porter has one of the simplest voices in popular music, a creamy baritone that flows thick and smooth over a rich melody.
-It's a voice that makes you want to lick your lips and listen and listen to his music.”
+Neil McCormick said: "This middle-aged jazzer may be the strangest pop star on the planet, but he's refreshing in a style that should always be the most important organ for musical appreciation: the ears.
+And Porter has one of the simplest voices in popular music, a creamy baritone that flows thick and smooth over rich melody.
+It's a voice that makes you want to lick your lips and listen, and listen, to his music."

 Recent albums and performances